Am I Covered in a Serious Accident with an Uninsured Driver?

 Drivers who go without insurance or buy policies that are at or just barely above the legal minimums frequently do so because they cannot afford any coverage or better coverage.
 They are typically low income individuals, don't own their own home, and don't have significant savings.
 Because of this, it can be virtually impossible to collect monetary damages even if you bring a lawsuit against them.

 As a matter of protecting your rights, you may have to file suit against the uninsured or underinsured motorist.
-Your auto insurance company has reimbursement or subrogation rights against wrongdoers, so you may be required to preserve those reimbursement or subrogation claims by suing the wrongdoers and turning the case over to your insurer.
+Your auto insurance company has reimbursement or subrogation rights against wrongdoers, so you may be required to preserve those reimbursement or subrogation claims by suing the uninsured motorist and turning the case over to your insurer.
 Time limits and other rules apply to these claims, so please consider speaking to competent counsel before you jeopardize your claims.

 Before taking any action, always speak to an experienced quality auto accident lawyer.
 If you accept an insurance check or sign a settlement agreement, you may lose the right to additional compensation even if you only later discover that you need additional medical care.